Introduction to Python

 Hola desde la función 1 del módulo 1Hola desde la función 2 del módulo 1Hola desde la función 1 del módulo 2Hola desde la función 2 del módulo 2

-When an error occurs, or an exception as it is actually called, Python will normally stop and generate an error message.
+When an error, or an exception as it is actually called, occurs, Python will normally catch it and generate an error message.

 These exceptions can be handled using the try